-Knots in Time
+Knots of Time

 The exhibition is curated by Simon Kurti.
 He is a curatorial fellow of the GfZK and the Cultural Foundation of the Free State of Saxony.
 The exhibition is being organized as part of the Dr. Klaus Schaffner Prize.